Get all the latest data for Bergen

 Do people think homes are overpriced in Bergen in 2026?

-Sources and methodology: we gauged local sentiment by reviewing market commentary from Eiendom Norge and Norwegian media coverage of Bergen housing.
-We used income and price data from Statistics Norway to calculate affordability ratios.
-Our own interviews with local agents and buyers also informed this assessment.
+Sources and methodology: we assessed sentiment using market commentary from Eiendom Norge and income data from Statistics Norway (SSB).
+We also reviewed affordability benchmarks from Norges Bank's Monetary Policy Report.
+Our own local interviews and price-to-income calculations informed the Bergen-specific assessment.

 What are common buyer mistakes people regret in Bergen right now?